steve3535/gitlab-university/day-2/2c-gitlabflow.md

 - Document the security improvement

 #### Task 16: Frontend Handoff
-- Remove the "Back-end" label
+- Remove the "Backend" label
-- Add the "Front-end" label
+- Add the "Frontend" label
-- Reassign the issue to frontend developer James
+- Reassign the issue to frontend developer
 - Add a handoff comment with relevant information

 ### Frontend Implementation Phase

-#### Task 17: Frontend Development
+#### Task 17: Frontend Development [Frontend developer]
-- As James, add frontend-related commit messages
+- add frontend-related commit messages
 - Request reviews from Michael and Emma
 - Respond to any frontend-specific feedback

 #### Task 18: Progress Monitoring
 - Add "At Risk" label if falling behind schedule
-- Development manager assigns Maya to help
+- Project owner assigns another developper to help
 - Document the team expansion in the issue

 #### Task 19: Completion Phase